Doctors may suggest surgery to improve bladder control if other treatments for incontinence have failed.

 Mid-Urethral Mesh Slings

-- Retropubic: The sling sits just under the mid-urethra and exits just above the pubic bone with an incision on each side.
+- Retropubic sling: The sling sits just under the mid-urethra and exits just above the pubic bone with an incision on each side.
 It is also called tension free vaginal tape procedure, or TVT™, or another name depending upon the company who makes the product.

-- Transobturator: The sling and exits on each side of the groin through two small incisions.
+- Transobturator sling: The sling and exits on each side of the groin through two small incisions.
 It may also be referred to as a TOT™ or Monarc™ or have another name depending upon the company who makes the product.

 - Mini-Slings (Single Incision Slings): The sling requires only one incision in the vagina and self-anchors.
 It may also be called a MiniArc™ or have another name depending upon the company who makes the product.

-Read interviews with real women who have gone through surgery for stress urinary incontinence (SUI).
-Learn about their recovery immediately after surgery, how long it took to get back to everyday activities, and the effectiveness for treatment after receiving the sling as a treatment for SUI.
+Read interviews with real women who have gone through surgery for stress urinary incontinence.
+Learn about their stress incontinence surgery recovery time, how long it took to get back to everyday activities, and the effectiveness of receiving the sling as a stress urinary incontinence treatment.

 Echo, 51, Indianapolis